ttag-org/ttag/docs/webpack.md

 ![webpack output](/img/output-with-ttag-plugin.png)

-So, now you can use localized asset in the appropriate html files (*index.html* and *index-uk.html*).
+So, now you can use a localized asset in an appropriate HTML files (*index.html* and *index-uk.html*).
-> In a real world you may have a server that will set `src` to `main.js` or `main-uk.js`, but for the demo purpose we are simply using static html.
+> In a real world, you may have a server that will set `src` to `main.js` or `main-uk.js`, but for the demo purpose, we are simply using static HTML.

 See the working example here: <a href="https://ttag-org.github.io/webpack-precompile-example/" target="_blank">https://ttag-org.github.io/webpack-precompile-example/</a>